openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-The Wallet MUST process the request process as defined in [@RFC9101].
+The Wallet MUST process the request as defined in [@RFC9101].
 Additionally, if the Wallet passed a `wallet_nonce` in the post request, the Wallet MUST validate whether the request object contains the respective nonce value in a `wallet_nonce`.
 If it does not, the Wallet MUST terminate request processing.

 The request object MUST fulfill the requirements as defined in (#vp_token_request).